 All we could have done before we had this technology was to get as many of our people to a location and to alert as many people as possible.
 Exodus has changed and improved our approach.
 The tool allows us to coordinate our policing resources much more efficiently and rapidly.
 I can click on a map, decide where an epicentre will be and create a bespoke response in five minutes, prioritising houses and businesses for evacuation.

-Jones, in short, is using live operational data to make strong tactical decisions that can help the police deploy resources effectively and save lives.
+Clark, in short, is using live operational data to make strong tactical decisions that can help the police deploy resources effectively and save lives.
 He recognises the geography of North Wales can provide an issue in terms of connectivity.
-However, the mix of modelling and mapping that Jones uses has already helped North Wales Police to save money, time and resources.
+However, the mix of modelling and mapping that Clark uses has already helped North Wales Police to save money, time and resources.

 The reality is that most floods are not the worst-case scenario.
 If we can use real-time data to improve our planning, then we can focus our limited resources much more sensibly.
 Things will only get better as we work with other organisations and continue to make more, and better, use of information.
 It’s not a competitive business.
 We all want to make things better.